chrokh/mc-rndsim/README.markdown

 ## Interventions parameters

-Interventions must be supplied in CSV format (`interventions.csv` above), with headers, as per the spec below.
+Interventions must be supplied in CSV format (`INTERVENTIONS` above), with headers, as per the spec below.
 The column order must not be changed.

 ```csv
 name,    phase,      property,  operator,  operand